jcunanan05/100-days-of-code/logs/r3-log.md

 ### R3D55 6/9
 - Setup Bulma and SASS for my fcc calculator.
 Tried not importing it all.
 - Seeking advice on how to read somebody's code.
 Messaged the people I met on LinkedIn

+### R3D56 7/9
+- Did some prettier, eslint setup on my `fcc-calculator` project.
+I'm glad I did that before starting the project, or else my head will hurt because prettier will change almost all the files.
+And also, `airbnb` javascript style linter will throw all sorts of errors and I will have no idea what's going on.
+- I've added on how I did it on my [notes](/notes/js-libraries/customizing-create-react-app.md).